disadvantages of basic disability insurance

 Katrin Straub

-The basic ability insurance promises protection in the event of loss of essential abilities, but the reality is often more complex.
-Many policyholders overlook crucial drawbacks that can lead to unpleasant surprises in an emergency.
+Basic disability insurance promises protection in the event of losing essential abilities, but the reality is often more complex.
+Many policyholders overlook key disadvantages that can lead to unpleasant surprises when the worst happens.
 Understand the risks before you sign.

 The topic in brief and concise terms